St. John's vs. Fordham College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 St. John's Performance Insights

-- The Red Storm have a +84 scoring differential, topping opponents by 9.3 points per game.
-They're putting up 80.3 points per game to rank 76th in college basketball and are allowing 71.0 per contest to rank 185th in college basketball.
+- The Red Storm are outscoring opponents by 9.3 points per game with a +84 scoring differential overall.
+They put up 80.3 points per game (76th in college basketball) and give up 71.0 per contest (184th in college basketball).

-- The 41.8 rebounds per game St. John's averages rank 29th in the nation, and are 8.7 more than the 33.1 its opponents pull down per contest.
+- St. John's wins the rebound battle by 8.7 boards on average.
+It records 41.8 rebounds per game, which ranks 29th in college basketball, while its opponents grab 33.1 per outing.

-- St. John's connects on 1.7 more threes per game than the opposition, 8.4 (102nd in college basketball) compared to its opponents' 6.7.

-- St. John's and its opponents have been relatively even in the turnover battle.
-The Red Storm commit 12.4 per game (229th in college basketball) and force 12.9 (119th in college basketball action).
+- St. John's and its opponents have been mostly even in the turnover battle.
+The Red Storm commit 12.4 per game (228th in college basketball) and force 12.9 (122nd in college basketball action).

 Fordham Performance Insights

-- The Rams' +41 scoring differential (outscoring opponents by 4.1 points per game) is a result of putting up 72.6 points per game (241st in college basketball) while allowing 68.5 per contest (123rd in college basketball).
+- The Rams have a +41 scoring differential, topping opponents by 4.1 points per game.
+They're putting up 72.6 points per game, 239th in college basketball, and are allowing 68.5 per contest to rank 123rd in college basketball.

 - Fordham wins the rebound battle by 2.0 boards on average.
-It collects 38.5 rebounds per game, 99th in college basketball, while its opponents pull down 36.5.
+It records 38.5 rebounds per game, 99th in college basketball, while its opponents pull down 36.5.

+- Fordham hits 1.9 more threes per contest than the opposition, 7.3 (203rd in college basketball) compared to its opponents' 5.4.

-- Fordham has committed 2.0 fewer turnovers than its opponents, averaging 13.7 (313th in college basketball) while forcing 15.7 (20th in college basketball).
+- Fordham has won the turnover battle on average this season, committing 13.7 per game (312th in college basketball) while forcing 15.7 (19th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.